chanzuckerberg/argo-helm-charts/grafana/README.md

 | **Type**     | `string` |
 | **Required** | No       |

+**Description:** Subdomain to use for the Grafana instance.

 ## <a name="replicas"></a>7.
 Property `grafana > replicas`

 |              |           |
 | ------------ | --------- |
 | **Type**     | `integer` |
 | **Required** | No        |

+**Description:** Number of Grafana replicas to create.
+When greater than 1, database persistence is required (not supported yet), as well as session affinity.

 ## <a name="roleAttributePath"></a>8.
 Property `grafana > roleAttributePath`